NBA helps bring faster and easier coronavirus test to market

 The Food and Drug Administration has authorized the use of a faster and easier test for the coronavirus.
 The SalivaDirect test was developed for people who have no COVID symptoms.
-It's thought to be about 90 percent as accurate as other tests using nose and throat swabs.
+It's thought to be about 90% as accurate as other tests using nose and throat swabs.

 The developers expect up to 200,000 samples a day could be processed.